 We get the following as an immediate corollary of Theorem \ref{FPP theorem}.

 \begin{corollary} Suppose that $G_n\cong[G]^n$ for every $n\geq 1$ and every coset of $B_1/G$ has an element acting without fixed points on the roots of $\varphi^n(x)-t$.
 Then \end{corollary}

 Applying this result to the question of proportions of periodic points over finite fields, we are able to show the following.
 Note, part (a) of this theorem was shown in \cite[Proposition 6.4]{JKMT}.
 Let $\Norm(\fp)=\#\fo_k/\fp$ denote the norm of $\fp$.
-Note, $|\bP^1(\fo_k/\fp)|=\Norm(p)+1$.
+Note, $|\bP^1(\fo_k/\fp)|=\Norm(\fp)+1$.

-\begin{proposition} Let $k$ be a number field, let $d >1$, and let $f(x) = x^d + c \in k[x]$ have the property that 0 is not preperiodic.
+\begin{theorem} Let $k$ be a number field, let $d >1$, and let $f(x) = x^d + c \in k[x]$ have the property that 0 is not preperiodic.
 Then \begin{enumerate} \item[(a)] \item[(b)] if $k$ contains a primitive $\ell$-th root of unity for $\ell | d$ with $\ell >1 $, then we have

 \item[(c)] if $k$ does not contain a primitive $\ell$-th root of unity for any $\ell|d$ with $\ell>1$,